cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 ### 3. Modify the BirdNET analyze script
 Before actually running that R script, we need to make a few modifications to BirdNET's `analyze.py` script.
 The `analyze.py` script imports a Python package called `argparse`.
-This package is used toward the end of `analyze.py` in several lines that say `parser.add_argument(...)` in which the user can input `i`, `o`, `lat`, `lon`, `week`, etc. into the Ubuntu terminal. `argparse` is meant specifically for use through the command line.
-We won't be using the command line to process audio files from RStudio, so we’re going to comment out (or delete) any references to this parser code.
-Once we’ve made those modifications, we need to slightly modify the `analyze.py` script and feed in our BirdNET arguments through the R script using Reticulate's `py_run_string()` function.
+This package is used toward the end of `analyze.py` in several lines that say `parser.add_argument()` in which the user can input `i`, `o`, `lat`, `lon`, `week`, etc. into the Ubuntu terminal. `argparse` is meant specifically for use through the command line.

+We won't be using the command line to process audio files from RStudio, so we’re going to comment out (or delete) any references to this `parser.add_argument()` code.
+Additionally, we will modify references to the `analyze.py` argument names and feed in our BirdNET arguments through the R script using Reticulate's `py_run_string()` function.

 There might be more elegant ways to do all of this, but I’m not adept enough with Python to know what they are.